beta-tester/RPi-PXE-Server/README.md

 ║ └───────────╥─┘
 ╚═════════════╝
 ```
-### mounting content of disk image and make content read/writalbe by overlayfs:
+### mounting content of disk image and make content read/writable by overlayfs:
 e.g. rpi-raspbian-full<br />
-this disk image contains two partitions. the first is the boot partition and the second is the root parition.
+this disk image contains two partitions. the first is the boot partition and the second is the root partition.
 to make the images read/writable, there is an overlayfs putted on top.<br />
-(lowerdir is the readonly source, upperdir is the writable difference, workdir is an temporarily workfolder for internal use. the mergeddir is the sum of lower + upper. write access happens only on the upperdir with white-out and write-on-modify capability)<br />
+(lowerdir is the read-only source, upperdir is the writable difference, workdir is an temporarily workfolder for internal use. the mergeddir is the sum of lower + upper. write access happens only on the upperdir with white-out and write-on-modify capability)<br />
 but unfortunately overlayfs can't get exported directly for nfs. so putting a bindfs on top of the overlayfs makes it possible to get exported for nfs.<br />
 and another issue is, overlayfs can't handle **vfat** partitions as source (lowerdir). putting bindfs between makes overlayfs happy.<br />
 **note: this overlayfs+bindfs construction does NOT work reliably - data loss!**